componentleague/ui-guides/dialogs.md

 This has an added benefit of working (mostly) without javascript as the content can be styled as a dialog, allowing progressive enhancement.

+The trade off is that extra boilerplate must be added around the dialog, and that it must live where its button is.
+In the end, it seems worth it as long as the tradeoffs are not prohibitively complex.